Last Updated: September 27, 2019 Abhishek Gurung

 - Place: Lepakshi

-- Highlight: Carved out from a single stone, a granite monolithic Bull or Nandi is placed about 200 metres away from the temple.
+- Highlight: Carved out from a single stone, a granite monolithic Bull or Nandi is placed about 200 meters away from the temple.

-Venkateswara Swamy Temple: Adore the colourful facade and witness the unusual sight of mass hair tonsuring in Tirumala
+Venkateswara Swamy Temple: Adore the colorful facade and witness the unusual sight of mass hair tonsuring in Tirumala

-Known by various other names like Tirumala, Tirupati and Balaji, Venkateswara Swamy Temple is by far the most visited Lord Venkateswara temples in Andhra.
-This holy place sits on the hills of Tirumala in Chittoor district and the facade of the temple gives an authentic south Indian architectural splendour of Dravidian style.
-This temple’s colourful Gopuram or the temple tower is said to be five storied high and below this is the main entrance to the temple, Maha Dwaram.
+Known by various other names like Tirumala, Tirupati and Balaji, Venkateswara Swamy Temple is by far the most visited Lord Venkateswara temples in Andhra Pradesh.
+This holy sanctuary sits on the hills of Tirumala in Chittoor district, with the facade of the temple giving it an authentic south Indian architectural splendor of Dravidian style.
+This temple’s colorful Gopuram or the temple tower is said to be five stories high with the main entrance to the temple, Maha Dwaram just below.

 - Main Deity: Lord Venkateswara